Norah8/Data_Science_Udacity/First_Project/Findings.md

 # Yes, there's one car which's Mercedes, its price 1,150,000

 let'us go down what's the used cars that's more than half million?

+It looks the price variation is large in Mercedes and Bentley, while it appears the prices didn't effect too much by the available options in the cars.

 ![image](https://user-images.githubusercontent.com/13345296/185564753-97a7938a-fd6e-4883-a9bb-dd1d83b033f7.png)